cdr30/RapidMoc/README.md

 ## Model data
-In order to calculate meridional volume and heat transports, RapidMoc requires the following ocean variables: temperature (T), salinity (S), across-section velocity  (V), and along-section wind stress (taux).
+In order to calculate meridional volume, heat and freshwater transports, RapidMoc requires the following ocean variables: temperature (T), salinity (S), across-section velocity  (V), and along-section wind stress (taux).
 The methods used by RapidMoc are robust across different ocean model grids, but all model data is assumed to be shaped as follows:

 ```
 3D fields (i.e. T, S, V) = (nt,nz,ny,nx)